DocBohn/CowPi_documentation/docs/source/microcontroller.rst

 There are seven bits that either allow a program to control the |i2c| hardware or to learn when it is safe to control the hardware.

 Bit 7, TWI Interrupt Flag
     The |i2c| hardware sets this bit to a 1 when it has finished with its last operation and the program can safely write to the data and status registers.
     Perhaps counterintuitively, the program clears the flag by writing a 1 to this bit; this causes the bit to become 0.
     Once the bit is 0, the program should not write to the status or data registers until it is 1 again.
     You can create a busy-wait loop that blocks the program while the bit is 0.

     Alternatively, if TWI interrupts are enabled then you can create an interrupt handler that updates the data and status registers only when it is safe to do so (and then clears this bit).
-    The function initially disables TWI interrupts;
+    The :func:`cowpi_i2c_initialize_hardware` function initially disables TWI interrupts;
-    you must explicitly enable TWI interrupts if you intend to use them.
+    you must explicitly enable TWI interrupts in a custom function if you intend to use them.

 Bit 6, TWI Enable Acknowledge Bit
     When the program has set this bit to 1, it instructs the |i2c| hardware to generate an ACK signal at the appropriate times when in controller receiver, peripheral transmitter, or peripheral receiver modes.